gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 * Use [Bootstrap](http://getbootstrap.com/)
 * Users can register and login
 * Users can post new websites if they are logged in.
 Websites posted by users should have a URL and a description
-* Users can up and down vote webpages by clicking a plus or a minus button.
+* Users can up and down vote web pages by clicking a plus or a minus button.
-* Websites should be listed with the most up voted site first
+* Websites should be listed with the most upvoted site first
 * The listing page shows when the website was added and how many up and down votes it has
 * Users can move to a detail page for a website (using routing)
 * On the detail page, users can post comments about a webpage, and they are displayed below the description of the webpage
 * Use the HTTP package for Meteor to pull in information about the posted web links automatically, so the user does not need to enter anything other than the URL
 * Implement a search function that allows the user to search within the listed sites for keywords
-* Recommend websites to users based on things they have up voted and commented on.
-E.g. if I up vote a site entitled ‘Tofu recipes’, it would recommend other sites with ‘tofu’ and ‘recipe’ in their titles or descriptions
+* Recommend websites to users based on things they have upvoted and commented on.
+E.g. if I upvote a site entitled ‘Tofu recipes’, it would recommend other sites with ‘tofu’ and ‘recipe’ in their titles or descriptions
 * Deploy the application using the Meteor deploy command

 ### Part 1.
 Installing Meteor and creating the app